PoisonIvory/sage/ARCHITECTURE.md

 This document provides a comprehensive visual overview of the Sage voice analysis system, featuring a hybrid client-server architecture for research-grade vocal biomarker analysis.
 It's designed to help contributors understand the complete system design from user interaction to clinical insights.

-**⚠️ Architecture Status**: This document reflects the actual implementation as of July 2025.
-See [Architectural Debt](#-architectural-debt-tracker) section for planned improvements.
+**⚠️ Architecture Status**: This document reflects the actual implementation as of January 2025 after major architectural refactoring.
+The system now follows clean domain-driven design principles with proper separation of concerns.

 ## 🎯 System Overview